Raiders of the Desert

 Raiders of the Desert is a 1941 American comedy adventure film directed by John Rawlins and starring Andy Devine, Richard Arlen and Linda Hayes.
 The film was produced and distributed by Universal Pictures.
-It features an early appearance by Maria Montez.
+It featured early appearance by Turhan Bey and Maria Montez.
 It was the first time she made a film set in the Orient.

-Premise
+Plot

-Two adventurers, Dick and Andy, jump a ship in a Middle Eastern port, which is benefiting from the development by American businessman Jones.
+Two stowaway adventurers, Dick and Andy, jump a ship in a Middle Eastern port, which is benefiting from the development by American businessman Jones.
 However some local Arabs, led by Sheikh Talifah, wish to take over.
 They try to assassinate Jone and succeed in killing the local Arab leader.
 However Dick and Andy lead a fight back which results in Talifah being killed.
 Dick marries Jones' secretary, Alice.